ibm-cloud-docs/openshift/openshift_network_policy.md

     * Linux and OS X:
       1. [Download the `-darwin-amd64` version of the Calico CLI](https://github.com/projectcalico/calicoctl/releases){: external}.
 Make sure to save the file as `calicoctl.exe`.

-      2. Move the executable file to the _/usr/local/bin_ directory.
+      2. Move the file to the `/usr/local/bin_` directory.
           - Linux:
             ```
             mv filepath/calicoctl /usr/local/bin/calicoctl